duckduckstab1/BonziWORLD-Revived-Classic/README.md

+## BonziWORLD Revived Classic

-BonziWORLD Revived Classic is a older version of BonziWORLD Revived (the original) released in 2019.
+BonziWORLD Revived Classic is a re-release of an older version of BonziWORLD Revived (the original) released in 2019.
 However, due to obvious reasons, This software has since then discontinued and is not supported.

 ## Dependencies
 - Node.js and npm